cliffeby/DuckpinV002/README.md

 Plots created using MatplotLib in AMLS are not automatically redirected to images.
 The user must explicitly save any plots to PNG files.

-To generate images from MatplotLib, you must complete the following procedure:
+To generate images from MatplotLib, use the following process:
--switch the backend to “AGG” from the default renderer -create a new figure object
+* switch the backend to “AGG” from the default renderer
+* create a new figure object
--get the axis and generate all plots into it
+* get the axis and generate all plots into it
--save the figure to a PNG file
+* save the figure to a PNG file

 ```python
 import pandas as pd